 The Return of Title IV funds policy applies to any student who cancels enrollment, withdraws, drops to zero hours, takes a leave of absence, or is dismissed.
 This policy applies to students who discontinue enrollment in all classes on or after the first day of the term.
 When you withdraw, two separate calculations must take place:

-If you cancel your registration prior to the first day of classes, this policy will not apply to you.
+If you cancel your registration before the first day of class, this policy will not apply to you.
 Also, if you drop some but not all of your classes, these policies will not apply; however, you should notify the Office of Financial Aid because your continued financial aid eligibility may be affected.
 Contact the Registrar’s Office for information on withdrawing.
 Your withdrawal date is the date you submit your withdrawal form to the Office of the Registrar.

-The Office of Financial Aid reviews posted grades at the end of every term.
-If a student receives all non-passing grades (F, I, W, or no grade), attendance in the term cannot be verified and as a result they are determined to have unofficially withdrawn.
-The Office of Financial Aid will contact professors and use the campus learning management system to determine if there was any attendance.
-If no attendance can be verified, then all aid must be canceled.
-If attendance is confirmed in at least one course, then the withdrawal point is the 50% point of the term, or the last date of attendance that can be confirmed after the midpoint.
+The Office of Financial Aid reviews grades at the end of every term.
+If a student receives all non-passing grades (F, I, W, or no grade), participation cannot be verified and as a result they are determined to have unofficially withdrawn.
+The Office of Financial Aid will contact professors and use the campus learning management system to determine if there was any participation in class activities.
+If participation cannot be verified, then all aid must be canceled.
+If participation is confirmed in at least one course, then the withdrawal point is the 50% point of the term, or the last date of participation that can be confirmed after the midpoint.